dimitritholen/ultra-compact-prompt-language/README.md

 ## The Token Problem Nobody's Talking About

 Every interaction with a large language model has a hidden cost: tokens.
 While we obsess over model capabilities and context windows, we often ignore the efficiency of our prompts themselves.
 A typical code review request might consume 67 tokens.
 A complex analysis task?
 Easily 143 tokens.
-What if we could cut that in half—or better—without sacrificing comprehension?
+What if we could cut that in half-or better-without sacrificing comprehension?

 Enter UCPL: Ultra-Compact Prompt Language, a structured syntax designed to maximize semantic density while maintaining clarity.